 Quarther Leather Binding

-The Quarther Leather Binding is one of the most luxurious way of binding books; as the Full Leather binding, or French Binding, this technique is developed for making the book a fine work of art, that make the physical form of the book as important as the contents.
+The Quarther Leather Binding is one of the most luxurious way of binding books; as the Full Leather binding, or French Binding, this technique is developed for making the book a fine work of art, that makes the physical form of the book as important as the contents.
 Usually, this binding is used for very precious book.

-The book is bounded with decorative or marbled papers, with a spine covered with Oasis goatskin leather, leather headbands and also inner joints covered in leather.
+The book is bound with decorative or marbled papers, with a spine covered with Oasis goatskin leather, leather headbands and also inner joints covered in leather.
 The sewing is made on linen threads, and the cardboard of the cover is sanded for a nice feeling in the hands, that gives the cover a light domed shape.

 A Clamshell Book Box protects books, prints, photos or ephemera from dust, light and abrasion.